MerginMaps/docs/src/tutorials/further-project-customisation/index.md

    ![Mergin Maps projects in QGIS Browser](./qgis-mergin-my-projects.jpg "Mergin Maps projects in QGIS Browser")

    :::tip
-   If you have access to multiple workspaces, you may need to [switch to the appropriate workspace](../../manage/workspaces/#switch-workspaces-in-qgis) in QGIS browser to open your project.
+   If you have access to multiple workspaces, you may need to [switch to the appropriate workspace](../../manage/workspaces/#switch-workspaces-in-qgis) in the QGIS browser to open your project.
    :::

 3. Expand **My projects** and locate the `trees-and-hedges` project